ThomasPSpargo/COLOC-reporter/README.md

 The file `./coloc/results/<prefix>_coloc/colocalisation.log`, where `<prefix>` identifies the name given to a particular analysis, gives an overview of the results obtained from `colocaliseRegion.R`.
 The summary includes description of initial summary statistic processing and will also indicate where more detailed outputs for the analyses can be found.

-If colocalisation analysis without finemapping is requested, the results of analysis using `coloc.abf` will be returned.
+If running colocalisation analysis without prior finemapping, the results of analysis using `coloc.abf` will be returned.

-If colocalisation analysis with SuSiE finemapping is requested, SuSiE finemapping results will be returned for each of traits analysed.
+If running colocalisation analysis with the prior SuSiE finemapping step, finemapping results will be returned for each of traits analysed.
 The results summary of colocalisation analysis with `coloc.susie` will be returned if at least one credible set can be identified per trait.
 If the finemapping step fails for one or both traits, colocalisation analysis will default to `coloc.abf`, skipping finemapping.

-The results of both `coloc.abf` and `coloc.susie` will be returned analysis with both approaches are requested (the default), and if finemapping is successful.
+The results of both `coloc.abf` and `coloc.susie` can both be obtained if this is requested (the default), and if finemapping is successful.

 __Concatentating across multiple analyses__